DennisDavydov/homeinventory/README.md

 This is a Node.js inventory server designed to run on a Linux machine or Raspberry Pi.
 It uses Express.js for the web framework and MySQL as the database.

+This is written to work in pair with the [barcode reader](https://github.com/DennisDavydov/barcodeReaderPy), but can be used on its own through the webpage.

 ## Prerequisites

 Before you get started, make sure you have the following prerequisites installed: